-Mangaung has one waste transfer station which is still under construction.
+Mangaung has one waste transfer station which has been fandilised and in the process of being refurbished by DFFE.
 This Transfer Station is situated in Thaba'Nchu.
 On completion the transfer station will assist in the diversion of waste from the Landfill as more waste will be sorted instead of being disposed of.
 This will also create jobs for the waste pickers.